Department of Probation

 Services Offered

-The probation department assists the public with filling out Family Court related petitions having to do with Family Offenses (aka Orders of Protection) and Custody/Visitation.
-This also includes preparation of modification and violation (aka enforcement) petitions as well.
-We make appointments for most cases; however recognize that at times emergency situations do arise.
-We can handle some walk in situations but it is always best to call ahead to let us know you will be coming to make the process as smooth as possible for you.
+The probation department assists the public with filling out Family Court related petitions having to do with family offenses (aka orders of protection) and custody/visitation.
+This also includes preparation of modification and violation (aka enforcement) petitions.
+We can handle some emergency walk-in petitions, but it is always best to call ahead to let us know you will be coming, to make the process as smooth as possible for you.
+All other petitions are handled by appointment.
+Please call ahead to schedule.

 Here are some commonly asked questions for the Department of Probation.